panta/docker-go-http-tunnel/README.md

 # docker-go-http-tunnel

-A docker image for running [mmatczuk/go-http-tunnel](https://github.com/mmatczuk/go-http-tunnel).
+Docker image for running [mmatczuk/go-http-tunnel](https://github.com/mmatczuk/go-http-tunnel).
 This will always build the master repo.

 This repository is originally based on [osiloke/go-http-tunnel](https://github.com/osiloke/go-http-tunnel/tree/master/docker), but provides more flexibility and contains both server and client binaries.